emiprandi/trakker/README.md

 * Run `npm install` and then in two separate terminal windows:
 * `npm start` and `npm run electron`

-## TODO

-This is a first iteration (aka proof of concept) of the app and although it is very useful to quickly track time there is a lot of room for improvements.
-E.g. change/add task project, check if timer is stopped from webapp, etc.
-I'm currently working on darwin `.app` package to be ready for distribution.

 ## Screenshots

 <img src="./docs/app1.png">